 The Council operates a de-minimis level of £5,000 in recognising and valuing assets acquired under finance leases.
-There were no leased assets in excess of this level to disclose at 31 March 2013.
+There were no leased assets in excess of this level to disclose at 31 March 2014.

 The Council currently has four properties acquired under operating leases, used for homelessness purposes.
-Lease rentals of £15,237 have been charged to the Comprehensive Income and Expenditure Statement.
+Lease rentals of £15,350 have been charged to the Comprehensive Income and Expenditure Statement in 2013/14.
 All the leases include cancellation clauses, and accordingly no further disclosures are required.